Keonjhar Assembly constituency

 Keonjhar (Sl.
 No.: 24) is a Vidhan Sabha constituency of Kendujhar district.

 Area of this constituency includes Keonjhar, 12 GPs (Arsala, Balibandha, Jhumpura, Khendra, Kutugaon, Nahabeda, Naradapur, Nischintapur, Basantapur, Gumura, Malada and Nayagarh) of Jhumpura block and 5 GPs (Kodipasa, Suakati, Talachampei, Talakainsari and Kumundi) of Banspal block.

 Elected members

+Since its formation in 1951, 18 elections were held till date including one bypoll in 1965.
+It was a 2-member constituency for 1952 & 1957.